 Baked Dessert Recipes for Kids

-- Funfetti™ Cookies: Using a box cake mix as a base can be a great way to cut out all those extra steps, while still getting the experience of baking.
+Using a box cake mix as a base can be a great way to cut out all those extra steps while still getting the experience of baking.
 For this easy recipe, all you’ll need is 1 box of Funfetti™ cake mix, 1/3 cup of oil, 2 eggs, and 3/4 cup of Funfetti™ frosting.
 In a large bowl, stir cake mix, oil, and eggs until well mixed.
-Shape tablespoonfuls dough into 1-inch balls; place 2 inches apart on cookie sheets.
+Shape tablespoonfuls of dough into 1-inch balls; place 2 inches apart on cookie sheets.
 Bake 6 to 8 minutes at 350 degrees or until edges are light golden brown.
-Top with frosting and sprinkles and enjoy!
+Top with frosting and sprinkles, and enjoy!

-- Birthday Cake Batter Cookie Bars: These cookie batter cake bars are so simple and fun!
+These cookie batter cake bars are so simple and fun!
 And if there’s anything kids love more than cake, it’s cake batter.
-In a large bowl, combine 1 pouch of sugar cookie mix, 1 box white cake mix, 1 cup of melted butter, 3 eggs, and 1 tsp of vanilla.
-Stir in 3 tbsp sprinkles, and bake 32 to 34 minutes at 350 degrees or until golden brown.
+In a large bowl, combine 1 pouch of sugar cookie mix with 1 box of white cake mix, 1 cup of melted butter, 3 eggs, and 1 tsp of vanilla.
+Stir in 3 tbsp sprinkles, and bake for 32 to 34 minutes at 350 degrees or until golden brown.
 Top with homemade buttercream frosting and sprinkles!

 No-Bake Desserts Recipes for Kids